tidy-finance/website/docs/32_univariate_sorts.md

 data_beta <- crsp_monthly %>%
   inner_join(beta_lag, by = c("permno", "month"))
 ```
 The first step of the portfolio analysis is to calculate periodic breakpoints that are used to group the stocks into portfolios.
-For simplicity, we start with using the median as the single breakpoint.
-We then compute the value-weighted returns in each of the two resulting portfolios using lagged market capitalizations as the weight.
+For simplicity, we start with the median as the single breakpoint.
+We then compute the value-weighted returns for each of the two resulting portfolios which means that the lagged market capitalizations determines the weight.

 ```r
 beta_portfolios <- data_beta %>%